PhilipYip1988/python-tutorials/jupyter_install_ubuntu/readme.md

 <img src='./images/img_118.png' alt='img_118' width='600'/>

-Installing the `conda-forge` package (not recommended at present):
+Installing `julia` using the `conda-forge` package is not recommended at present, as it is significantly out of date:

 ```bash
 conda activate jupyter-env
 conda install julia
 ```

-Will integrate these folders with the existing folders in the `conda-forge` environment `jupyter-env`.
+However installation of `julia` via the `conda-forge` package will integrate these folders with the existing folders in the (conda) Python environment `jupyter-env`.
 Checks need to be made to avoid naming conflicts, which is why the `conda-forge` package is out of date.

 If blank space in the bin folder is right clicked and opened in the terminal: